 - Different measures avoid paying for the same performance twice.

-- MBOs enhance focus on business objectives, such as operational objectives, strategic initiatives, succession planning, and people development, which are important to the long-term success of the Company.
+- MBOs address a range of important topics, including focus areas on Innovation/Growth, Digital Transformation, People and Sustainable Impact, which are important to the long-term success of the Company.

 |Financial Performance Metrics||Definition||Rationale for Metric|

-As summarized above, Adjusted non-GAAP net earnings is a non-GAAP measure that is defined as GAAP net earnings (of $3.4 billion in fiscal 2019), which excludes (i) after-tax costs of $257 million related to restructuring and other charges, acquisition-related charges, amortization of intangible assets, non-operating retirement-related credits/(charges), and tax adjustments as well as (ii) bonus net of income tax.
-Management uses adjusted non-GAAP net earnings to evaluate and forecast our performance before gains, losses, or other charges that are considered by management to be outside of our core business segment operating results.
-We believe that presenting adjusted non-GAAP net earnings provides investors with greater visibility with respect to the information used by management in its financial and operational decision making.
+As summarized above, adjusted non-GAAP operating profit is a non-GAAP measure that is defined as GAAP operating profit (of $5.3 billion in fiscal 2021), which excludes (i) costs of $467 million related to restructuring and other charges, acquisition-related charges, amortization of intangible assets as well as (ii) bonus.
+Management uses adjusted non-GAAP operating profit to evaluate and forecast our performance before gains, losses, or other charges that are considered by management to be outside of our core business segment operating results.
+We believe that presenting adjusted non-GAAP operating profit provides investors with greater visibility with respect to the information used by management in its financial and operational decision making.
 We further believe that providing this additional non-GAAP information helps investors understand our operating performance and evaluate the efficacy of the methodology and information used by management to evaluate and measure such performance.
-This additional non-GAAP information is not intended to be considered in isolation or as a substitute for GAAP diluted net earnings.
+This additional non-GAAP information is not intended to be considered in isolation or as a substitute for GAAP diluted operating profit.

-As summarized above, non-GAAP free cash flow is a non-GAAP measure that is defined as cash flow from operations ($4.7 billion in fiscal 2019) less the net of investments in and proceeds from sales of property, plant, and equipment ($0.7 in fiscal 2019).
+As summarized above, non-GAAP free cash flow is a non-GAAP measure that is defined as net cash provided by operating activities ($6.4 billion in fiscal 2021) adjusted for net investments in leases ($111 million in fiscal 2021) and net investments in property, plant and equipment ($582 million in fiscal 2021) and net Oracle litigation proceeds ($1.8 billion in fiscal 2021).
 HP’s management uses non-GAAP free cash flow for the purpose of determining the amount of cash available for investment in HP’s businesses, repurchasing stock and other purposes.
 HP’s management also uses non-GAAP free cash flow to evaluate HP’s historical and prospective liquidity.

-Fiscal 2019 Annual PfR Incentive Performance Against Financial Metrics(1,2)
+Fiscal 2021 Annual Incentive Performance Against Financial Metrics(1)(2)

 ($ in billions)